 Interior Finishing Touches

 Once the bulk of the construction work is done, you can begin to work on the interior.
 Painting, decorating, furniture installation and more are relatively simpler than the previous stages, and can be achieved in around a week.
+Don’t underestimate how long a good bathroom tiling job can take!

-How long a dormer loft conversion can take is down to these factors, alongside others that are much harder to control.
-Bad weather, hidden structural problems or other delays can add unforeseen amounts of time onto your project.
 To avoid issues like these, a spring or summer project and a thorough evaluation of your loft space beforehand can lessen your chances of delays.